-162. This is consistent with the conclusion of the Stein Study that "it is unlikely that estate planning work can now be done as a 'loss leader,' if that was ever the case."
-See Stein & Fierstein, The Role of the Attorney in Estate Administration, 68 Minn.
+^{162.} This is consistent with the conclusion of the Stein Study that "it is unlikely that estate planning work can be done now as a 'loss leader,' if ever that was the case."
+Stein & Fierstein, The Role of the Attorney in Estate Administration, 68 Minn.
 L. Rev. 1107, 1193 (1984).

-163. Stein & Fierstein, The Role of the Attorney in Estate Administration, 68 Minn.
+^{163.} Stein & Fierstein, The Role of the Attorney in Estate Administration, 68 Minn.
 L. Rev. 1107, 1175 (1984).

 The vast majority of states have adopted the policy of having each estate pay a reasonable fee for the legal services required to administer that estate.
 In these states, one estate is not required to subsidize another, and the size of the estate is only one consideration in determining the legal fee.
 164 The policy issue is whether small estates should be subsidized at the expense of the large, easy-to-administer estate.
-165
+165 In considering this policy issue, it should be recognized that some attorneys will refuse to take a small estate.
+This practice casts doubt on whether the excessive fee for some large estates actually does benefit small estates.